-Paper 1 Listening: Multiple choice, True / False / Not Foundation: 35 mins mentioned, gap fills and short written Higher: 45 mins responses in French and English for both tiers 25% of the GCSE Paper 2 Speaking: A role-play, A photo card and Preparation time: 12 mins General Conversation for both tiers.
-Foundation: 7-9 mins Higher: 10-12 mins 25 % of the GCSE Paper 3 Reading: Multiple choice, True / False / Not Foundation: 45 mins mentioned, gap fills and short written Higher: 1 hour responses in French and English.
-Also a short 25 % of the GCSE translation from French to English for both tiers Paper 4 Writing: Foundation - Photo Card, 40-word task, 90- Foundation: 1 hour word task and 5 English to French translation Higher: 1 hour 15 sentences 25 % of the GCSE Higher - 90-word task, 150-word task and a short paragraph to translate into French.
+Paper 1 Listening: Multiple choice, True / False / Not Foundation: 35 mins mentioned, gap fills and short written Higher: 45 mins responses in French and English for both tiers 25% of the GCSE

+Paper 2 Speaking: A role-play, A photo card and General Conversation for both tiers.
+Preparation time: 12 mins Foundation: 7-9 mins Higher: 10-12 mins 25 % of the GCSE Paper 3 Reading: Multiple choice, True / False / Not mentioned, gap fills and short written responses in French and English.
+Also a short translation from French to English for both tiers Foundation: 45 mins Higher: 1 hour 25 % of the GCSE Paper 4 Writing: Foundation - Photo Card, 40-word task, 90- word task and 5 English to French translation sentences Higher - 90-word task, 150-word task and a short paragraph to translate into French.
+Foundation: 1 hour Higher: 1 hour 15 25 % of the GCSE

+GEOGRAPHY GCSE

-GEOGRAPHY GCSE Mr P Hickling
+Mr P Hickling